khyatiparekh/Searching-for-Success/Searching For Success/Submodule/README.md

 This folder contains the core function implemented in Searching For Succuss.
+Please run Interface.ipynb to see output
-Please see Example folder to run demo.
+Please see Example folder to run demo for each submodule.